hanysz/midi_python_animations/README.md

 Created for personal use only but I don't mind if people borrow ideas from this code.
 Shared here without warranty.

+Update February 2022: currently in quite a messy state, as I'm in the middle of migrating from Python 2 to Python 3, and from pygame to cairo for the graphics backend!
+I might tidy up one day.
+Or then again, I might prefer to spend that time playing the piano.